cnti-testcatalog/testsuite/CONTRIBUTION_LADDER.md

 * Open issues with bugs, enhancement ideas, and questions.

-Contributors and maintainers will do their best to watch for community members who may make good contributors.
+Contributors and maintainers will do their best to watch for community members who make good contributors.
 But don’t be shy, if you feel that this is you, please reach out to one or more of the contributors or [maintainers](MAINTAINERS.md).